arhanjain/dotfiles/README.md

 - automatic setup from start to finish
 - more nvim plugins
 - any theme or aesthetic changes to the OS (orchid theme maybe)
+- find better suited colors for nvim hop (try to match the demo img maybe)